franciscovfonseca/Working-Incidents-and-Incident-Response/README.md

 <br>

-- Verify the Authenticity of the Alert or Report.
+- Verify the Authenticity of the alert or report.

-- Immediately Isolate the Machine & Change the Password of the Affected User.
+- Identify the Primary User Account of the System (if applicable).

-- Identify the Origin of the Attacks & Determine if they are Attacking or Involved with anything else.
+- Notify any Affected Stakeholders ➜ such as Users or Customers (as appropriate) and provide them with guidance on:

-- Determine How and When the Attack occurred.
+  - How to Protect Themselves from Potential Harm.

-  - Are the NSGs not being Locked Down?
-If so ➜ Check other NSGs.
+- Run a Full System Scan ➜ using an up-to-date Antivirus Software to Identify and Remove the Malware.

-- Assess the Potential Impact of the Incident.
+- If the Malware cannot be Removed or is suspected to have caused Significant Damage:

-  - What Type of Account was it?
-Permissions?
+  - Shut Down the Workstation and Disconnect it from the Network.

 <br>